POLICIES, PRACTICES, AND PROCEDURES

-In order to begin tenure, you must meet the following four requirements:
+In order to begin tenure as an NRC Research Associate and relocate (if eligible), you must meet the following three requirements:

-(b) Visa Requirement for Non-United States Citizens -- If you are not a United States citizen, you must provide evidence of an acceptable visa before you begin tenure.
+(b) Visa Requirement for Non-United States Citizens -- If you are not a United States citizen or permanent resident, you must provide evidence of an acceptable visa before you begin tenure.
 Further information on visas can be found in Section 4.

-(c) Security or Visitation Clearance -- Certain laboratories require a security or visitation clearance.
-You should not attempt to begin tenure until the conditions for this clearance have been satisfied.
+(c) Security Review or Visitation Clearance -- Certain laboratories require a security review or visitation clearance.
+You should not attempt to begin tenure until the conditions for this requirement have been satisfied.
 Procedures for meeting this requirement should be discussed in advance with the Laboratory Program Representative.

-(d) Insurance Coverage -- All Associates must show proof of health insurance or enroll in the Aetna Insurance program.
+(a) Insurance Coverage -- All NRC Research Associates must show proof of health insurance or enroll in the CareFirst Blue Cross/Blue Shield Insurance program.

 2.6 Arriving at the Laboratory

-2.6.1 The National Research Council Program Administrator or Program Coordinator, the Laboratory Program Representative, and the Research Adviser should be kept informed of your relocation travel plans and expected time of arrival at the laboratory.
+2.6.1 The Program Administrator or Program Coordinator, the Laboratory Program Representative, and the Research Adviser should be kept informed of your expected time of arrival at the laboratory.